Why should I learn a language?

 The differences are hard to notice when you’re a beginner.
 Here what you should do: just start!

-If you can already speak spanish or if you are a spanish native speaker, you have to change your habits.
-The way like spanish people use their vowels is very different from portuguese.
-The sound of the vowels are much more “closed” in portuguese and it is very hard to change the accent from Spanish to Portuguese.
+If you can already speak Spanish or if you are a Spanish native speaker, you have to change your habits.
+The way Spanish people use their vowels is very different from Portuguese.
+The sound of the vowels is much more “closed” in Portuguese and it is very hard to change the accent from Spanish to Portuguese.